 As manufacturing costs continue to rise, companies are exploring new ways to improve efficiency and maximize profits.
 One cost-effective solution that has gained popularity is burnishing brass components.
 Burnishing not only helps to repair scratches and nicks but also improves shine and extends the lifespan of machine parts and components.
 This has led many businesses to adopt burnishing as a preventive maintenance strategy to reduce wear and tear on their equipment.

-Brass-fitting parts that undergo ball burnishing using stainless steel media have a surface that is bright and clean, in contrast to its previously dull and dark appearance.
-The product is now ready for market delivery.
+5.1 Brass Fitting Parts Brass-fitting parts that undergo ball burnishing using stainless steel media have a surface that is bright and clean, in contrast to its previously dull and dark appearance.
+The product is now ready for market delivery. |

-Steel-bearing parts are also effectively treated by the ball burnishing process.
-It not only brightens the surface but also eliminates dirt and oily substances, as demonstrated by a before-and-after comparison of the parts.
+5.2 Steel-bearing Parts Steel-bearing parts are also effectively treated by the ball burnishing process.
+It not only brightens the surface but also eliminates dirt and oily substances, as demonstrated by a before-and-after comparison of the parts. |

-Ball burnishing is also effective in treating brass stamping parts.
-Burr at the punching hole is flattened, and the dirt and oxidation layer is removed, as evidenced by a comparison of the untreated and treated parts.
+5.3 Brass Stamping Parts Ball burnishing is also effective in treating brass stamping parts.
+Burr at the punching hole is flattened, and the dirt and oxidation layer is removed, as evidenced by a comparison of the untreated and treated parts. |

 The use of commercial burnishing systems has effectively prolonged the lifespan of tableware in the restaurant industry.